alexkit/CurtainsUp/README.md

     <li><a href="http://fgnass.github.com/spin.js/" title="Spin.js">Spin.js</a></li>
     <li><a href="http://benalman.com/projects/jquery-throttle-debounce-plugin/" title="jQuery Throttle Debounce">jQuery Throttle Debounce</a></li>
     <li><a href="http://code.google.com/p/google-code-prettify/" title="Prettify">Prettify</a></li>
+    <li><a href="http://inuitcss.com/" title="Inuit.css">Inuit.css</a> <a href="https://github.com/peterwilsoncc/inuit.css" title="Inuit.css LESS port">(LESS port)</a></li>
+    <li><a href="http://www.entypo.com/" title="Entypo">Entypo</a></li>
 </ul>

-## Note

-I'm currently building a tool to help follow libraries included in CurtainsUp.
-Until it's ready, the project will not be updated.

 ## Download

-The files you are going to need are located either in "cup" (static site) or "cupfw" (Wordpress template).
+The files you are going to need are located either in "cup" folder.
+When upgrading to a new version, simply replace the "backstage" folder with the new one (see "How to upgrade" below).

 ## How To Use

-Once you have downloaded CurtainsUp, simply rename the "blueprint.html" file to suit your purpose ("index.html", "article.html" etc.).
+Once you have downloaded CurtainsUp, simply rename the "blueprint.html" file to suit your purpose ("index.html", "article.php" etc.).
 And that's it.

-## CurtainsUp For Wordpress

-CUpfW is a lightweight WP Template derived from the [Frontin](https://github.com/alexduloz/frontin) project which provides you with all the tools available in CurtainsUp, so everything you read in this documentation also applies to CUpfW

 ## Before Going Live